Color Theory

 Isaac Newton described in his work Optics, or treatise on reflections, refractions, inflections and colors of lightfrom 1704, the result of his experiments on the decomposition of the visible spectrum into the colors that make it up.
 In this treatise, he proposed that the primary or pure colors were red, yellow and blue, and that all other colors were created from the mixture between them.
 This proposal by Newton gave rise to the RYB model, which is still used in the fine arts.

-You may be interested: Modernism
+You may be interested: Secondary Colors

 In 1810, the famous German writer, philosopher and naturalist Johann Wolfgang von Goethe (1749-1832) published a treatise called color theory.
 This work was based on the principles that Newton had previously developed and reflected on the nature of colors and the way of perceiving them.
 In his book, Goethe proposed and popularized a color wheel with red, yellow, and blue as primary colors, and green, orange, and violet as secondary colors.